marcelovbcfilho/cinnamon-transparent-panels/README.md

 ```
 Transparent panels reloaded - Cinnamon desktop extension
-Transparentize your panels when there are no any maximized windows
+Make your panels transparent (or not) and change their color as you wish
-Copyright (C) 2016  Germán Franco Dorca
+Copyright (C) 2022 Marcelo Vilas Boas Correa Filho

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by